elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-networkpolicies.md

 Then you are missing NetworkPolicies which select your Pods.
 The [user demo](https://github.com/elastisys/compliantkubernetes/blob/main/user-demo/deploy/ck8s-user-demo/templates/networkpolicy.yaml) gives a good example to get you started.

-If your administrator has not enforced this policy yet, you can view current violations of the policy by running
+If your administrator has not enforced this policy yet, you can view current violations of the policy by running:
 ```bash
 kubectl get k8srequirenetworkpolicy.constraints.gatekeeper.sh require-networkpolicy -ojson | jq .status.violations
 ```